 - Local cell death: in drought conditions, the immediate response is closing stomata, as noted above.
 However, because closed stomata prevent gas exchange, plants will die if the stomata remain closed for too long.
 Thus if a drought persists for too long, the plant will begin sacrificing certain areas by allowing the leaves or stems to die in localized regions.
 This process may be regulated by the hormone ethylene, which can induce localized cell death under certain conditions.

-Plant Responses to Touch: Thigmotropism
+Responses to Touch: Thigmotropism

 Thigmotropism is movement in response to touch.
 Different plant species have different types of responses to touch, including slow thigmotropism and fast thigmotropism.

 - Slow thigmotropism describes a plant response to a touch stimulus that affects direction of growth, such as vines that wrap around or grow along structures.
-Slow thigmotropsim is regulated by auxin, which redistributes in the elongating stem in response to the touch, ultimately resulting in differential cell elongation (much like the role auxin plays in phototropism).
+Slow thigmotropism is regulated by auxin, which redistributes in the elongating stem in response to the touch, ultimately resulting in differential cell elongation (much like the role auxin plays in phototropism).

-- Fast thigmotropism only occurs in a few plant species, and describes a rapid plant response to touch such the way the venus flytrap snaps shut to trap an insect, or the way mimosa plants clamp their leaves closed in response to touch.
+- Fast thigmotropism only occurs in a few plant species, and describes a rapid plant response to touch such the way the Venus flytrap snaps shut to trap an insect, or the way mimosa plants clamp their leaves closed in response to touch.
 This response occurs as a result of an electrical signal (much like in animal nervous systems!) which causes rapid changes in cell turgor pressure and thus rapid movement of structures associated wit those cells.

-And this video shows an example of fast thigmotropism (mediated by membrane potential) in a venus flytrap:
+And this video shows an example of fast thigmotropism (mediated by membrane potential) in a Venus flytrap: